jesuscopado/fashionMNIST-groupedlabels/README.md

 # Fashion MNIST - Grouped labels
 This project aims to build a multi-class fashion classifier using the FashionMNIST dataset.
 The classifier categorizes items into five different classes: Upper part, Bottom part, One piece, Footwear, and Bags.

 ## Features
 - Multi-class classification using MobileNetV3 small architecture.
+NOTE: MobileNetV3 small is still too big a simple task like this
 - Data preprocessing and exploration.
 - Metrics evaluation: Accuracy, Precision, Recall, and F1 Score.
-- CI/CD Pipeline Plan and SQL Query optimization discussed in separate documentation (`docs/`).
+- CI/CD Pipeline Plan and SQL Query in separate documentation files (under the dir `docs/`).

+Note: While the MobileNetV3 small architecture is effective for this task, it may be considered overkill given the simplicity of the problem at hand.
+The model quickly converges to optimal results, often within just one epoch, suggesting that a simpler architecture might be sufficient.

 ## Installation
 To clone this repository, simply run: